hmrc/accessibility/docs/check-your-services-accessibility-before-you-get-a-review.md

 ### Not using the alphagov autocomplete

-You should use the [alphagov accessible autocomplete component](https://github.com/alphagov/accessible-autocomplete).
-If you cannot, then use the most up-to-date version.
+You should use the most up-to-date version of the [alphagov accessible autocomplete component](https://github.com/alphagov/accessible-autocomplete), rather than the ones which are inaccessible with screen readers.

 ### Details components not working with JAWS and Internet Explorer